 Would you be able to survive on your savings if you were unable to work for six months?
 In the past, your employer often provided coverage if you were incapacitated by accident or injury.
 As more and more Canadians become self-employed (around 14%), however, there is a real danger of falling through the cracks in the system.

-Additionally, employer-funded short-disability means that the company you work for will be substantially involved in any process of making a claim and getting a pay-out.
-As numbers of claims for mental health disabilities such as anxieties and depression rise, many Canadians are opting for policies that do not directly involve their employer.
+Additionally, employer-funded short-disability means that the company you work for will be substantially involved in any process of making a claim and getting a payout.
+As the number of claims for mental health disabilities such as anxiety and depression rise, many Canadians are opting for policies that do not directly involve their employer.

 Finally, private short-term disability insurance policies tend to have much higher limits on payouts and are not taxable as income.
 Higher earnings are likely to find a private policy substantially more remunerative than one controlled by the government or an employer.

 What is short-term disability?